-103. This option would allow member States actively and directly to shape the constituent elements of the human right to a healthy environment.
-Legal recognition of such a right through a standalone convention would confirm that human rights defenders working on environmental matters ("environmental human rights defenders") are indeed human rights defenders and entitled to the protections enjoyed by human rights defenders generally.
-This option would, however, not provide rights holders with the ability to seek accountability of States for violations of the right to a healthy environment.
+104. This option would allow member States actively and directly to shape the constituent elements of the human right to a healthy environment.
+Legal recognition of the right through a standalone convention would confirm that human rights defenders working on environmental matters ("environmental human rights defenders") are indeed human rights defenders and entitled to the protections enjoyed by human rights defenders generally.